harishpakala/AAS_Registry/README.md

 </code></pre>

 ### Issues
-If you want to request new features or report bugs [submit a new issue](https://github.com/admin-shell-io/aasx-server/issues/new)
+If you want to request new features or report bug [submit a new issue](https://github.com/admin-shell-io/aasx-server/issues/new)